DGM - Digital Media

 DGM 4843 Capstone II (2-2-3)

-In this course students develop and implement a production plan based on the research and proposal work from Capstone I. Students apply their campaign and project management skills to an industry-relevant project in response to an organizational need.
-Students will demonstrate their knowledge of entrepreneurship, marketing, communication, self-management, project management, and collaboration through project milestones.
-Students will design, execute, and evaluate their project, which will also be reviewed by peers and industry professionals.
+Introduces the development and implementation of a production plan based on research and proposals from Capstone I. Applies campaign and project management skills to an industry-relevant project addressing an organizational need.
+Students demonstrate expertise in entrepreneurship, marketing, communication, self-management, project management, and collaboration through project milestones.
+Emphasizes project design, execution, and evaluation, with peer and industry review.

 Prerequisites: DGM 4743